hammadmlk/BlackoutApp/readme.md

+#Setup

-#Setup Server
+##Run Server

+- install nodejs
+- pull code to {your_directory}
+- cd {your_directory}
-npm install nodejs-websocket
+- npm install nodejs-websocket

-node app.js
+- node app.js
+- The html server is now running on port 5002
+- The ws server is ow running on port 5003

+##About HTML Server
+- Serves static file from /public directory

+##About WS Server
+- WebsocketServer: saves and send DOM strings

-#Setup Bookmarklet
+## Bookmarklet Setup

-Edit index.html --> change "ws://< hostname >:< portname >" to your own host and port.
+- Edit public/index.html --> change "ws://< hostname >:< portname >" to your own host and port.

-#Run
+#How to use

-0) Go to <host>:<port>/index.html
+0) Go to <host>:<port>/indexold.html

 1) follow the instructions to add all 3 bookmarklets to your browser.

 2) open a webpage you want to play with

-3) run the BlackOut bookmarklet to blackout words (run multiple times if required)
+3) run the BlackOut bookmarklet to blackout words

 4) click on the saveDOM bookmarklet and wait for the 'saved' notification.